Do you have a child with attention issues?

 Bertin writes, “ADHD is as frustrating for the children who have it as it is for adults trying to raise them.”
 (Feeling compassion, not annoyance now.)

 But it is hard for parents.”To teach a child with ADHD skills and change behaviors, parents must maintain their resolve over far longer stretches of time than they would with other children.”
 (That’s for sure!)

 Besides attention management struggles, we also can see that people with ADHD have challenges with: task management, effort and motivation, emotional regulation, working memory, and self-monitoring.

 The book shares how mindfulness meditation can benefit children with ADHD as well as their adult caretakers — emphasizing how as parents, we must take care of ourselves so that we can be consistent with the boundaries and structures.

-I liked how Bertin focuses on helping children with one thing at a time, and also making sure we go back to the skills the child needs — without skipping ahead on the developmental continuum and not seeing results.
+I liked how Bertin focused on helping children with one thing at a time and also making sure we go back to the skills the child needs — without skipping ahead on the developmental continuum and not seeing results.
 Crawl before Walk before Run.

 One thing I knew I could do better to help my daughter, whether she has ADHD or not, was to create a list of tasks to do before school and after school.
-That way she didn’t have to try to keep it all in her memory – which is really hard for her and usually means that I end up nagging.
+That way she doesn’t have to try to keep it all in her memory – which is really hard for her and usually means that I end up nagging.
 Boo to that!
-Here they are if you want to use them, too.
+Here are my lists if you want to use them, too.

-I stuck it in a clear plastic pocket, gave her a dry-erase marker, and now she only has to remember to check her task list.
+I stuck the lists in a clear plastic pocket, gave her a dry-erase marker, and now she only has to remember to check her task list.